mscdex/node-imap/README.md

         * 'LARGER' - Messages with a size larger than the specified number of bytes.
         * 'SMALLER' - Messages with a size smaller than the specified number of bytes.

-* **fetch**(Integer, Object, Function) - _(void)_ - Fetches the message with the given message ID specified by the Integer parameter in the currently open mailbox.
+* **fetch**(Integer, Object, Function) - _(void)_ - Fetches the message with the message ID specified by the Integer parameter in the currently open mailbox.
 The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and the _FetchResult_ containing the result of the fetch request.
 The Object parameter is a set of options used to determine how and what exactly to fetch.
 The valid options are:
     * **markSeen** - A Boolean indicating whether to mark the message as read when fetching it. **Default:** false
     * **request** - An Object indicating what to fetch (at least **headers** OR **body** must be set to false -- in other words, you can only fetch one aspect of the message at a time):
         * **struct** - A Boolean indicating whether to fetch the structure of the message. **Default:** true
         * **headers** - A Boolean/Array value.
 A value of true fetches all message headers.
 An Array containing specific message headers to retrieve can also be specified. **Default:** true
         * **body** - A Boolean/String value.
 A value of true fetches the entire raw message body.
-A String value containing a valid partID (see _FetchResult_'s structure property) whose body you wish to fetch. **Default:** false
+A String value containing a valid partID (see _FetchResult_'s structure property) fetches the body/content of that particular part. **Default:** false

 TODO